 Knowledge for Change (K4C) has over 6 years of experience of running student placements in low and middle income countries, hosting over 300 students from the UK, USA, Australia, Kenya, Poland, Norway and the Netherlands.
-Over the years, our placement projects have been supported and promoted by world renowned organisations such as Health Education England, the UK NHS Blood and Transplant Service, the UK Department for International Development, the Royal Colleges of Midwifery, Nursing, Obstetrics, Anaesthetics, Paediatrics and Child Health and more than 10 international Universities from around the world.
+Over the years, some of our placement projects have been supported and promoted by world renowned organisations such as Health Education England, the UK NHS Blood and Transplant Service, the UK Department for International Development, the Royal Colleges of Midwifery, Nursing, Obstetrics, Anaesthetics, Paediatrics and Child Health and more than 10 international Universities from around the world.
 All our placements are organised through negotiation with prospective students and our in-country partners.
 Students have the opportunity to make a real difference to the facilities within which they are based, contributing to sustainable and meaningful long-term projects run by K4C.
 As a registered charity, ethics and sustainability are at the core of all of K4C’s projects and activities; we do not make any profit and endeavour to invest any surplus funding into achieving our charitable objectives.

 What do we Offer?

 We are currently able to offer placements in Kampala and Fort Portal in Uganda.
 We welcome students from any study discipline and level of study including medicine, nursing, midwifery, allied health professions, social work, biochemistry and microbiology.
 We endeavour to design a stimulating, meaningful and effective placement which suits your needs and interests.
 Our bespoke placements align your own personal and professional interests with the long-term strategy and values of K4C and our partner organisations.
-Placement locations include ward and operating theatre based placements in large urban hospitals and small rural health centres; community outreach programmes with local non-governmental organisations (charities) focusing on mental health, children’s health and women’s empowerment; teaching placements in local Universities; placements in prisons, juvenile centres and refugee settlements; placements in schools for disabled children and children’s development centres.
+Placement locations include ward and operating theatre based placements in large urban hospitals and small rural health centres; community outreach programmes with local non-governmental organisations (charities) focusing on mental health, children’s health and women’s empowerment; teaching placements in local Universities; placements in prisons, and juvenile centres; placements in schools for disabled children and children’s development centres.
 Where possible, students are able to experience multiple placement locations depending on the duration of their placement and the needs of our partners.
 You can complete a placement for any length of time (min.
 2 weeks).

 Why do a Placement with K4C?